-After a disastrous start to his ONE Championship career, #4-ranked featherweight kickboxing contender Sitthichai “Killer Kid” Sitsongpeenong is ready to remind the world why he’s long been considered one of the top pound-for-pound fighters in the sport.
+After a stellar performance against one of the brightest Muay Thai stars in ONE Championship, #4-ranked featherweight kickboxing contender Sitthichai “Killer Kid” Sitsongpeenong is ready to remind the world why he’s long been considered one of the top pound-for-pound kickboxers in the sport.

-“This comeback is a big opportunity to prove myself,” the 29-year-old Bangkok resident says.
+“This comeback is a big opportunity to prove myself,” the 30-year-old Bangkok resident says.

 “I want to perform well and win this time.
 I want to prove to my fans that I’m the same old Sitthichai – the Sitthichai who is known as the best fighter in the world.
 And in this fight, I will prove that I am truly the best fighter in the world.”